 Outside of work Pete has pursued many other interests: he was National Media Officer and then President of the Pagan Federation, the largest umbrella organisation for many Pagan paths across Europe.
 His spiritual interests have also led him to become a writer with over two dozen books published and he lectures across the UK and abroad.

-As a historical re-enactor Pete leads 'Ealdfaeder Anglo Saxons', who until recently were the semi resident group at the world famous Sutton Hoo site and elsewhere, and writes and lectures on aspects of Anglo Saxon & Viking culture.
+As a historical re-enactor Pete lead 'Ealdfaeder Anglo Saxons', until 2013.
+They were the semi resident group at the world famous Sutton Hoo site and elsewhere.
+He writes and lectures on aspects of Anglo Saxon & Viking culture.

 Starting at the age of 12 Pete became a mobile disco dj and progressed on to twenty years of broadcasting folk shows on local radio stations BBC Radio Suffolk, Radio Orwell, Saxon Radio & VIC Radio.